awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

 ### Get the effective cluster name<a name="tsc-name"></a>

-Amazon EKS clusters are uniquely identified by `clusterName` within a single AWS account and Region\.
+Amazon EKS clusters are uniquely identified by `clusterName` within a single AWS account and AWS Region\.
 If you have multiple connected clusters in Amazon EKS, you can confirm which Amazon EKS cluster that the current Kubernetes cluster is registered\.
 To do this, enter the following to find out the `clusterName` of the current cluster\.

 ```
 kubectl exec eks-connector-0 --container connector-agent -n eks-connector \